Skip to main content

 • Context Tiers — where retrieval evidence sits in the four-tier context model

-• Recursive Planning — how planner actions choose search/refine
+• Recursive Planning — how action-selection decisions choose search/refine

 • Turn Loop — where search fits in the overall cycle